nathandeflavis/logic-error-tool/docs/README.md

 LET has been effective for simple program models.
 It is most useful for novice programmers, who when encountering a logic error may not know how to recover from it.
 These users would benefit from the guidance provided by the system.

-Overall, the project has been a valuable learning experience in developing research skills, managing time more effectively and thinking laterally to solve problems.
+Overall, the project has been a valuable learning experience in developing research skills, managing time more effectively and thinking laterally to solve challenges.

 # How can users can get started with the project?
 Please see the 'Overview of software' and 'Using software' sections of [the User Guide](https://github.com/nathandeflavis/logic-error-tool/wiki/User-Guide).